mourelatos-lab/TERA-Seq_manuscript/README.md

 To get the Conda environment, you need to get Conda environment manager ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)) first.
 We recommend Miniconda but Conda installation should work as well.

-Once you installed Conda manager (tested with `conda 4.9.0`) you can use the `teraseq.yml` file (recommended) file and install the environment:
+Once you installed Conda manager (tested with `conda 4.9.0`), we recommend to install [Mamba](https://mamba.readthedocs.io/en/latest/index.html) to significantly speed up the installation:

+    conda install mamba -n base -c conda-forge

+Either w/ or w/o you can processed to install the main environment.
+We recommend to use the included yaml file `teraseq.yml`.
+Choose `mamba` or default `conda` installer, not both:

     cd TERA-Seq_manuscript/
+    # mamba env create -f teraseq-env.yml # If you installed Mamba
-    conda env create -f teraseq-env.yml
+    conda env create -f teraseq-env.yml # If you use base Conda installer

 This will install `teraseq` environment.
-In case yml installation doesn't work you can try to install the environment using the provided `teraseq-env.txt` using the same command.
+In case yaml installation doesn't work you can try to install the environment using the provided `teraseq-env.txt` using the same command.

-Note: To speed up the installation I would strongly recommend you to use [mamba](https://github.com/mamba-org/mamba).

-In case you need a manual installation, you can also use:
+In case you need a manual installation, you can also use (substitute `conda` for `mamba` if you installed it, it is going to be much faster):

     # Intiate environment
     conda create --name teraseq python=3.7